 Using the Service

 You can reach the Windows Desktop Service while on campus, or when abroad by connecting to the campus VPN first.
-Once you are securely connected to the network, you can either utilize the service in a terminal via remote desktop.
+Once you are securely connected to the network, you can utilize the service via remote desktop.
 In order to utilize Remote Desktop, you must first install the client on your NC State managed Mac.
 You can find it by using the Self Service app or the macOS App Store to search for Microsoft Remote Desktop.
 Once installed, you can add a connection to windows.math.ncsu.edu using your NC State Unity ID and Password.